-Born in Edgware in 1976 into a traditional Jewish family to an Ashkenazi (born in England with Polish roots) mother and Sefardi (born in India) father and many secular relatives in the UK and Israel, Johnny grew up with an understanding of multiple Jewish traditions and how different Jews experience and express their Jewish identity in many different ways.
+Born in Edgware in 1976 into a traditional Jewish family, with an Ashkenazi mother, a Sefardi father and many secular relatives in the UK and Israel, Johnny grew up with an understanding of multiple Jewish traditions and how different Jews experience and express their Jewish identity in many different ways.

-Johnny attended a local Jewish Elementary school (Rosh Pinah) where there were few religious students but where there was a strong emphasis on Jewish culture and Zionism.
-However, wanting to increase his religious observance, Johnny then chose to attend Hasmonean High School, and it was through his personal endeavours towards religious growth, coupled with what he learnt in school as well as the inspirational impact of his local community Rav, Dayan Gershon Lopian, that Johnny began his journey towards increased religious observance.
+Johnny attended his local Jewish Elementary school (Rosh Pinah) with a strong emphasis on Jewish culture and Zionism.
+However, wanting to increase his religious observance, Johnny then chose to attend Hasmonean High School, and it was through his personal endeavours towards religious growth, coupled with what he learnt in school as well as the inspirational impact of his local community Rav, Dayan Gershon Lopian, that inspired Johnny to begin his journey towards increased religious observance.

-In his teenage years Johnny dedicated an increasing amount of his time to Torah study while also attending many of the shiurim of Dayan Lopian, and aged 18 he decided to be the first in his family to attend Yeshiva and chose to study at Yeshivat Kerem B’Yavne (KBY).
-Though limited to stay in Israel for just one year, Johnny maximised his time at KBY with his many chavrutot, and subsequently returned for Ellul in the following years.
+In his teenage years, Johnny dedicated an increasing amount of his time to Torah study while also attending many of the shiurim of Dayan Lopian, and aged 18, he decided to be the first in his family to attend Yeshiva and chose to study at Yeshivat Kerem B’Yavne (KBY) where he developed his Torah study skills and his passion to share the Torah he had learnt.

-Upon returning to the UK to study Maths at UCL, Johnny spent every night either learning b’chavruta, attending shiurim by Dayan Lopian, or teaching Torah to others at SEED, the BA Bayit, Sinai or Immanuel College (as part of their Sixth Form Program).
-It was also during this time that his love of She’elot U’Teshuvot (Responsa literature) developed.
-Moreover, this was when he began his formal teaching career at Belmont Cheder on a Sunday morning, and subsequently teaching in – and running – the Sixth Form Centre for Jewish Studies.While studying at UCL, Johnny took an external course in Talmud at what was then known as Jews’ College (nb. in the following years he attended, and subsequently taught, many classes at the College which was later to be known as LSJS).
-However, over time Johnny became disenfranchised with Maths and didn’t complete his final year at UCL – although he subsequently completed his degree with the Open University – taking courses in World Religion and Sociology of Religion.
+Upon returning to the UK to study Maths at UCL, Johnny spent every night either learning b’chavruta, attending shiurim by Dayan Lopian, or teaching Torah to others at SEED, the BA Bayit, or Immanuel College (as part of their Sixth Form Program), and this was also when Johnny began his formal teaching career at Belmont Cheder.
+Over time Johnny became less interested in formal Maths, and he subsequently completed his degree with the Open University – taking courses in World Religion and Sociology of Religion.

 After having taught for five years at Immanuel and aged just 28, Johnny was appointed Head of Jewish Studies – a position that he held for the following two years.
 However, frustrated that he was unable to spend more time in Yeshiva, and determined to further increase his knowledge of halacha, Johnny left Immanuel to become a member of the first cohort of the newly re-established Montefiore Kollel.

-Given his already proven skills as a Torah scholar and educator, Johnny was appointed a Major scholar at the Kollel, and along with his wife Donna at their two daughters (at the time), they moved to Maida Vale where Johnny studied in Kollel, worked at Lauderdale Road Synagogue delivering shiurim to the community and also taught part time at Naima Jewish Preparatory School, while Donna managed the Central London Mikveh.
+Given his already proven skills as a Torah scholar and educator, Johnny was appointed a Major scholar at the Kollel, and along with his wife Donna at their two daughters, they moved to Maida Vale where Johnny studied in Kollel, worked at Lauderdale Road Synagogue delivering shiurim to the community, and also taught part time at Naima Jewish Preparatory School, while Donna managed the Central London Mikveh.

-During his three and a half years studying in the Kollel, Johnny spent a tremendous amount of time with the Rosh Kollel and Rosh Beit Din of the Sefardim (and Rav HaMachshir of Rakusens) Dayan Saadia Amor from whom he learnt Issur V’Heter, and he also worked with Dayan Amor transcribing and translating many of his teshuvot.
+During his three and a half years studying in the Montefiore Kollel, Johnny spent significant time with the Rosh Kollel and Rosh Beit Din of the Sefardim (and Rav HaMachshir of Rakusens) Dayan Saadia Amor from whom he learnt Issur V’Heter (Kashrut) and whom he assisted by transcribing and translating many of his teshuvot (responsa).
 Beyond this, Johnny also studied Hilchot Shabbat with Dayan Pinchas Toledano, and from guest lecturers Dayan Ezra Basri and Chief Rabbi Jonathan Sacks.
-Significantly, part of his studies at the Montefiore Kollel also included courses on Chupah V’Kiddushin (requiring students to assist and lead weddings), Avelut, Niddah, community leadership, public speaking and pastoral counselling.
+Significantly, further aspects of the Montefiore Semicha curriculum included courses on Chupah V’Kiddushin (requiring students to assist and lead weddings), Avelut, Niddah, community leadership, public speaking and pastoral counselling.
 Beyond this, it was while in Kollel that Johnny – with the rest of his colleagues – went to study at the Kollel of Dayan Basri for two weeks, during which time he received brachot from Rav Ovadia Yosef and Rav Yosef Shalom Eliyashiv.

 Johnny and Donna were then blessed to welcome their twin daughters – who were born at 32 weeks through emergency caesarean.
 Clearly this was both a wonderful but challenging time.
 However, it was at this point that Johnny came to the conclusion that notwithstanding the positive changes he had made at the school, Hasmonean wasn’t quite the right fit for him or his daughters, and having not chosen the path of becoming a community Rabbi, when their eldest daughter was eight years old and their twins had just turned one, Johnny, Donna and their five daughters made Aliyah.

-Unlike regular ‘ask the rabbi’ websites, this model – blending the traditional role of a Rav with the modern tools of technology – enables questioners to book time with Johnny, to tell him ahead of time about themselves and their question, for Johnny to prepare for their online session, and for them, together, while using the coaching tools that Johnny has both learnt and developed, to find an appropriate solution or psak for their situation.
+Unlike regular ‘ask the rabbi’ websites, this model – blending the traditional role of a Rav with coaching skills – has been created to enable questioners to book time with Rav Johnny, to tell him ahead of time about themselves and their question, for Johnny to prepare for their online session, and for them, together, while using the coaching tools that Johnny has both learnt and developed, to find an appropriate solution or psak for their situation.